We’ve Built Bridges Just For Burning

 Sure, Fawkes still texted them all, and the band still talked and played and practiced together; everyone attempted to carry on like they didn’t feel emptiness as a heaviness.
 But all the tangled threads of fate that had held their social circle together before suddenly seemed less like lifelines and more like tripwire: Because carrying on wasn’t to be confused with a return to what once had been, and the loss of that was undeniable.
 With a baffling poverty of outreach from Nightshrike—with no apology from Bryluen and getting awkward, piecemeal withdrawal from everyone else—eventually that rift widened, painfully, to severance.

-“When you were writing all this—was it about Fawkes or Bryluen?” she asked Kohao, and he didn’t know how to answer.
+“When you were writing all this—was it about Fawkes or Bryluen?” she asked Kato, and he didn’t know how to answer, because both; because neither; because half the songs were rehauled, expanded versions of lyrics he’d written right after Leu, which he’d just never been able to face turning into more than scrapped poetry.

 “It’s about heartbreak,” he said, then shook his head.